Toward a Unified Understanding of the Dense Matter Equation of State: Abstract

 \section{Abstract}

 {Efforts to understand the equation of state (EOS) of dense nuclear matter at supra-saturation densities have grown more sophisticated over the past decade, driven by a surge in high-precision data from both terrestrial experiments and astrophysical observations.
-While for the former, heavy-ion collisions (HIC) represent a unique opportunity to constraint the EOS in a controlled laboratory setting, the latter can be precisely probed thanks to the advent of multi-messenger astronomy (MMA).
-However, as we move away from our understanding drawn from individual sources and limited statistics to the era of precision physics with improved datasets, the need for a systematic way to combine them becomes clear.
+While for the former, heavy-ion collisions (HIC) represent a unique opportunity to constrain the EOS in a controlled laboratory setting, the latter can be precisely probed thanks to the advent of multi-messenger astronomy (MMA).
+However, as we move away from understanding drawn from individual sources and limited statistics to the era of precision physics with improved datasets, the need for a systematic way to combine them becomes clear.
 In this article, we trace the individual methods for extracting the EOS both for HIC and MMA.
-We then review the current state-of-the-art efforts to combine these individual information sources from Bayesian multi-source analysis, e.g., the Nuclear Physics and Multi-Messenger Astrophysics (NMMA) and Bayesian Analysis of Nuclear Dynamics (BAND) frameworks, and fully integrated EOS frameworks, i.e., the Modular Unified Solver for the Equation of State (MUSES) calculation engine.
-We highlight the scientific advances made possible by each step and outline the remaining challenges that must be addressed to build a coherent, predictive picture of dense nuclear matter across all relevant regimes.}
+We then review the current state-of-the-art collaborative efforts to combine these individual sources of information, focusing on: the Nuclear Physics and Multi-Messenger Astrophysics (NMMA) framework, which relies on Bayesian inference methods; the Modular Unified Solver for the Equation of State (MUSES) calculation engine, which integrates EOS priors with HIC data and produces predictions for key neutron star properties; and the Bayesian Analysis of Nuclear Dynamics (BAND) framework, which uses cutting-edge Bayesian methods to produce reliable and trustworthy predictions for nuclear and astrophysical problems.
+We highlight the scientific advances with respect to the EOS and neutron star properties made possible by each framework and outline the remaining challenges that must be addressed to build a coherent, predictive picture of dense nuclear matter across all relevant regimes.
+We conclude with a detailed discussion of how these frameworks might be integrated with each other to form a unified workflow for future EOS predictions.}

 \keywords{Equation of State, Heavy-Ion Collisions, Bayesian Analysis, Neutron Stars, Dense Nuclear Matter, Multi-Messenger Astrophysics}